Arthur N. Rupe Foundation

 For debate and public policy work, the foundation has supported:

-- Established organizations: Many recipients are well-known institutions (Federalist Society, Reason Foundation)
+- Established organisations: Many recipients are well-known institutions (Federalist Society, Reason Foundation)

 - Academic settings: Debates hosted at universities and colleges